lunageens/B-Three-Index-DBMS/README.md

 - Slot Count: The _slot_count_ method returns the number of slots in the page footer.
 - Data Retrieval: The _data_ method returns the data of the page footer.

+This class still has certain limitations.
+For example, reading from a record that was inserted while the file was open or doesn't exist yet gives an error.

 #### **b_plus_tree**.py:  _Contains the B+Tree index implementation._
 The B+ tree classes maintains balance through splits, ensuring efficient search and insertion operations.
 The code follows a modular and recursive approach for insertion and search operations.
 The tree structure is adaptable to handle a dynamic number of keys, optimizing storage and search performance.